m iQ-Telematics driver distraction solutionTM

-The interactions of drivers in the driving experience are defined as physical interaction and mental (cognitive) interaction.
+The interactions of drivers in the driving experience are defined as physical interaction and mental (cognitive) interaction, Cogno-Motor Interaction.
 We observed that physical interactions in the car was nearly identical among all drivers because we are basically built the same and our construction allow us only certain functionalities.
 Cognitive experience on the other hand was very subtle and not possible to determine, (how can anyone tell what a person is looking at or thinking about?), unless accompanied by an overt physical activity.
 Such overt physical activities included looking away, having a blank stair or not responding to a question or a comment by others in the car.
 Surprisingly, the driver under such condition still was able to maneuver in the traffic, stop safely and follow directions.

-Beside the fact that test subjects are asked to perform tasks that are alien to them (No matter how simple they are) are really not within their comfort zone and thus they have to exert more thought to what is being asked of them.
+Beside the fact that test subjects are asked to perform tasks that are alien to them (No matter how simple they are) are really not within their comfort zone and thus they have to exert more thought to perform what is being asked of them.
 Another situation faced in the simulator is the drivers of the simulated vehicles do not respond to the test subject mistakes like other drivers do in the real world so crashes scenarios are inevitable.

-In a repot to SAAB IVSS research, Dr. Ktja Kircher, (VTI Rapport 594A published 2007 www.vti.se/publications), noted the following in her research about Driver Distraction - A Review of Literature, noted the following statement:"In simulators it is difficult, however, to induce true distraction due to short duration of the experiment and the artificial setting.
+In a repot to SAAB IVSS research, Dr. Ktja Kircher, (VTI Rapport 594A published 2007 www.vti.se/publications), noted the following in her research about Driver Distraction - A Review of Literature, noted the following statement: "In simulators it is difficult, however, to induce true distraction due to short duration of the experiment and the artificial setting.
 A prolonged field study under naturalistic conditions could provide new insights and validation of simulator studies"

-Similar conclusion from Virginia Tech Transportation Institute showed that previous simulator data did not coincide with a real world driving experience and showed that the cause of accidents was drivers looking away from the road or leaving the steering wheel are the causes of accidents in addition to drowsy driving, bad weather etc. (Report No. DOT HS 810 594 The Impact of Driver Inattention on Near-Crash/Crash Risk: An Analysis Using the 100-Car Naturalistic Driving Study Data Klauer, S.G., Dingus, T. A., Neale, V. L., Sudweeks, J.D., and Ramsey, D.J.)
+Similar conclusion from Virginia Tech Transportation Institute showed that previous simulator data did not coincide with a real world driving experience and showed that the cause of accidents was drivers looking away from the road or leaving the steering wheel to perform manual tasks are the causes of accidents in addition to drowsy driving, bad weather etc. (Report No. DOT HS 810 594 The Impact of Driver Inattention on Near-Crash/Crash Risk: An Analysis Using the 100-Car Naturalistic Driving Study Data Klauer, S.G., Dingus, T. A., Neale, V. L., Sudweeks, J.D., and Ramsey, D.J.)

 In conclusion, falling back on what we learned in the areas of Quality Deployment, Customer Satisfaction, Customer Concerns Resolution and Industrial safety, we morphed the findings from our road observations to solutions that we learned throughout our experiences in the previously noted industries.
 These solutions followed the tried and true methods of these disciplines: Fool Proofing, Use Non-conformity to update your knowledge and document History to guide in newer problems and to prevent the recurrence of a non conformity.